 - 12. Country Guidance cases will remain on the UTIAC web site unless and until replaced by fresh Country Guidance or reversed by a decision of a higher court.
 Where Country Guidance has become outdated by reason of developments in the country in question, it is anticipated that a judge of the First-tier Tribunal will have such credible fresh evidence as envisaged in paragraph 11 above.
 Where there is reasonable doubt as to whether Country Guidance is still applicable permission to appeal to the Chamber may well be given in an appropriate case. - 13.
 The criteria for reporting cases include cases where the factual findings may be of some general interest.
 As a general rule, cases deciding factual issues are selected for reporting only if they meet the criteria for country guidance, but occasionally there may be cases where factual findings are likely to be of importance for other determinations where for one reason or another it has not been possible or appropriate to report the case as an authoritative Country Guidance one.
-These cases will be found on the recent decisions part of the Chamber web site without the letters CG.
+These cases will be found on the recent decisions part of the Chamber website without the letters CG.
 Reported decisions that are not Country Guidance cases are of persuasive value only on the facts. - 14.
-Judgments of the Chamber on applications for judicial review (following grant of permission) in immigration judicial review proceedings3 are automatically given a neutral citation (which includes the letters "IJR") and reported, without keywords or italicised summary.
+Judgments of the Chamber on applications for judicial review (following grant of permission) in immigration judicial review proceedings3 are published on the website, without keywords or italicised summary.

-3 See the First-tier Tribunal and Upper Tribunal Chambers Order 2010 (SI 2010/2655) (as amended), article 11(d)
+3 See the First-tier Tribunal and Upper Tribunal Chambers Order 2010 (SI 2010/2655) (as amended), article 11(d).

-- 15. Although every judicial review judgment that follows the grant of permission is given a neutral citation number and reported, such a judgment may, in addition, be given keywords and an italicized summary, if the judgment also meets the general criteria for reporting (including, where relevant, as a country guidance case).
-Other types of judicial review decisions may also be reported, if they meet the general criteria for reporting, and will be given the appropriate neutral citation letters (see paragraph 14 above). - 16.
+- 15. If a judicial review judgment that follows the grant of permission meets the general criteria for reporting (including, where relevant, as a country guidance case), it will be reported and given a neutral citation number, keywords and an italicised summary. - 16.
 The objective of this Guidance Note and the practices of the Chamber with regard to reporting of decisions is to promote consistency of high-quality decision making in the field of immigration, asylum, free movement and related human rights law and transparency and ease of access by interested parties to the most significant of the Chamber's decisions.
 These practices are kept under regular review in the light of developing experience.

-Mr Justice McCloskey President
+Mr. Justice Lane President